FB pixel

 Want to know why…

-Watkinson’s Class of 2022 was offered $2.5 million in merit scholarship college aid?
+Watkinson’s Classes of 2022 & 2023 were offered $5 million in merit scholarship college aid?

 Watkinson students succeed in the finest colleges in the country.
 Colleges want Watkinson students because they are known to think deeper, question harder, and engage more fully as they learn.
 They know what it means to contribute to a seriously enjoyable learning community.